aiidateam/aiida-core/docs/source/working_with_aiida/resultmanager.rst

 provides a parser.

 .. hint::
-    The :class:`.CalculationResultManager` is also integrated with the iPython/verdi shell completion mechanism: if ``calc`` is a valid :class:`JobCalculation<aiida.orm.implementation.general.calculation.job.AbstractJobCalculation>`, you can type
+    The :class:`.CalculationResultManager` is also integrated with the iPython/verdi shell completion mechanism: if ``calc`` is a valid :class:`JobCalculation<aiida.orm.implementation.general.calculation.job.JobCalculation>`, you can type
     ::

         calc.res.